3052/google/readme.md

 ## How to install?

 This module works with Windows, macOS or Linux.
-Builds here [1].
-If you want to manually build, download Go [2] and extract archive.
-Then download GooglePlay Zip and extract archive.
+Download Go [1] and extract archive.
+Then download Google Play Zip and extract archive.
 Then navigate to:

 ~~~
-googleplay-main/cmd/googleplay
+google-play-main/cmd/google-play
 ~~~

 and enter: